OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 ## Step 1 - Create your project with the Yeoman generator for Office

 To create an add-in that uses Fabric React, we recommend that you use the Yeoman generator for Office.
-The Yeoman generator for Office provides the project scaffolding and build management needed to develop an Office add-in.
+The Yeoman generator for Office provides the project scaffolding and build management needed to develop an Office Add-in.

 To create your project, perform the following steps using **Windows PowerShell** (not the command prompt):